-Issue date Brief description Conclusions Proposals for improvement collaborative working is a key component of the Council's early intervention and prevention approach and it has worked closely with partners on the design and delivery of the family centres but the project links with neighbouring councils could be strengthened; and the Council is effectively involving stakeholders in the design and delivery of its family centres and is responsive to local needs but recognises further work is needed to involve stakeholders and learn from its approach to date December 2018 Annual audit letter 2017-18 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
+Issue date Brief description Conclusions Proposals for improvement community and other landowners could be strengthened; and • the Council is effectively involving stakeholders in the design and delivery of flood management schemes and is responsive to local needs but recognises further work is needed to involve stakeholders and learn from its approach to date.
+November 2018 Annual audit letter 2017-18 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
 The Annual Audit Letter is in Appendix 2 of this report.
-The Council complied with its responsibilities relating to financial reporting and use of resources; I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; my work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2018-19 accounts or key financial systems; and the Council has a track record of managing its finances but the financial challenge is significant over the medium term None Local risk-based d performance audit December 2018 Local government use of data local report The accompanying national report to the local report concluded that local authorities across Wales P1 The Authority already holds a wealth of data and breaking down
+The Council complied with its responsibilities relating to financial reporting and use of resources; I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; my work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2018-19 accounts or key financial systems; and the Council has a track record of managing its finances, but the significant financial challenge will continue over the medium term.
+None Local risk-based Local risk-based performance audit December 2018 Local government use of data local report The accompanying national report to the local report concluded that local authorities across Wales are slow to develop a culture that values and uses data effectively to improve services and outcomes.
+P1 Standardising its data is an area where the Authority can make further improvements.
+Respondents to our data tool cited a need to integrate 'data held in department silos'.
+Developing a